-And because of the balance, but we tried everything stem at all and, and then he had a CAT scan done and nothing showed up.
-And, you know, we were kind of Wow, and then my eyesight started to go and I went to just a local optometrist in the city and mountains and and walked in there and she did you know, I told her, my doctor, things happened in your ear infection, but you know, I’m seeing double my eyes feel like they’re shaking.
+And because of the balance, we tried everything stems at all, and then he had a CAT scan done and nothing showed up.
+And, you know, we were kind of Wow, and then my eyesight started to go and I went to just a local optometrist in the city and mountains and walked in there and she did you know, I told her, my doctor, things happened in your ear infection, but you know, I’m seeing double my eyes feel like they’re shaking.

 And I said, Yeah, that’s fine.
 And, and, and she said, and then go make an appointment, go back and see him.
 And so I left, you know, and I went back to see the doctor and she actually called him and said, She’s got optic neuritis, and that’s a precursor for Ms. So have her tested for Ms.

 So basically your life is you know, it’s over.
 You’ve got MS and I suggest you go home and put your affairs in order before you become incapacitated.
-And and I was just sitting there and I’m swear my chin hit the floor.
+And I was just sitting there and I swear my chin hit the floor.
 It was like being hit by a Mack truck.
 And I just looked at him and I went, What?
-And he said, You hurt me.
+And he said you hurt me.

-And all I could think of was my life’s over as I knew it, I’m going to be incapacitated.
+And all I could think of was my life was over as I knew it, I’m going to be incapacitated.
 That’s the only thing that kept running through my head.
 And he opened the door and he said, hurry up.
 I’ve got people waiting.